tavinus/pdfScale/README.md

  5. Failed ? `Exit` with error message

 The `cat`+`grep` method will fail on PDFs without a `/MediaBox`.
 You may install any of the optionals to be used in that case.

+MacOS is fine using `mdls` if the metadata of the file is accurate.
+The metadata is generated automatically by the OS (SpolLight)

 ##### apt-get
 ```